Assisted Living Programs Around Jacksonville, FL

 Part of the rich tradition of Historically Black Colleges and Universities (HBCU), Florida Agricultural and Mechanical University has grown, being named the number 1 institution for African Americans by Black Enterprise.

-Bachelor's Degree in Health Care Management - Long Term Care Administration
+Bachelor's Degree in Health Care Management - Long-Term Care Administration Concentration

-Florida Agricultural and Mechanical University offers student the opportunity to specialize in assisted living or long-term care.
-The assisted living program covers core lesson in medical terminology, health care finance, anatomy and a battery of required general education course.
-The assisted living administration courses entail 16 out of 120 credits and includes the 13-week field practicum necessary for licensure as an administrator in Florida.
+Florida Agricultural and Mechanical University offers students the opportunity to specialize in assisted living or long-term care.
+The assisted living program covers core lessons in medical terminology, health care finance, anatomy and a battery of required general education course.
+The assisted living administration courses entail 12 out of 120 credits and include the 13-week field practicum necessary for licensure as an administrator in Florida.